Ulala (Space Channel 5): Other appearances

-Promotional material
+Promotional and merchandise

 Dancers depicting Ulala were featured at the E3 2000 event to promote Space Channel 5.
 Ulala also appeared in a CG form at the 2000 MTV Music Awards to present the award for Best Dance Video.
 Sega organized an Ulala look-alike contest during the early 2000s, where people were given the opportunity to win $500 and a Dreamcast if their Ulala cosplay was deemed the best.
 Ulala was portrayed in this contest by Kelly Preston.
 Sega received a request from PG&E to use Ulala on a sanitary napkin advertisement.
 Several Space Channel 5 and Ulala-themed promotional material made an appearance in the 2001 film Josie and the Pussycats as a way to promote both the game and character.
 She additionally made a brief cameo appearance at The Game Show Awards in 2021.

-Merchandise

 Ulala has been featured in a variety of highly collectible merchandise upon her debut, including a dress-up magnet.
 She has also received multiple figurines, including two Figmas from the Good Smile Company, each one having a different outfit based on the first and second games.
 Palisades Toys released a line of Space Channel 5 figures in 2001, six of which were based on Ulala and her in-game outfits, one of which coming with a limited edition lunchbox.

-Characteristics

-Ulala has been described as a savvy, plucky, energetic, and determined reporter.
-Despite the difficulties that challenge her life, including being scolded by her boss Fuse and harassed by Pudding, Ulala keeps a calm mind and stays vigilant while combating against the forces of evil.
-After defeating the Morolians, Ulala has become Channel 5's top reporter, and assigned as orientator three years later.
-Her in-game profile reveals that Ulala's favorite flavor ice cream is cherry-vanilla, and her blood type is B. Brent Suzuki, a character from Space Channel 5, suggests that Ulala suffers from herpetophobia.